Awiomanik/UtilityScripts/README.md

   The loading bar displays progress, average time, and estimated time to completion.

 - `folder_size_analyzer.py`:<br>
   >The script calculates the sizes of all folders in a directory and lists them by size.
-You can specify the directory and the unit for display with the `-d` and `-u` flags:<br>
+You can specify the directory and the unit for display with the `-d` and `-u` flags:
   ```bash
   python folder_size_analyzer.py -d /path/to/directory -u MB
   ```